hackerschoice/hackerschoice.github.io/ssh-it/berserker/how-it-works/index.md

 Random notes on how [The Berserker](../) works.

-***A recursive, non-intrusive and ephemeral tool to find password-less private ssh-keys and build a hirachical tree of reachable hosts***
+***A recursive, non-intrusive and ephemeral tool to find password-less private ssh-keys and build a hierarchical tree of reachable hosts***

 ### Executive Summary
 [The Berserker](../) is a bash script.
 At this point the reader either has a heart attack or multiple orgasms.
-There is no inbetween.
+There is no in-between.

 ### General
 The Berserker looks for any password-less private ssh-key in ```~/.ssh``` and then gathers information from the User's shell history (```~/.bash_history```, ```.zsh_history``` and ```~/.history```) about any host the User connected to in the past.
 The Berserker then attempts to log into each host and injects itself into the remote's bash memory.
 It executes itself on the remote host and continues do do its deeds.